mathbastian/image-transformations-java/README.md

 # image-transformations-java
-Simple java implementation to transform a images in various ways.
+Simple java implementation to transform images in various ways.

 ## Change the image
 Paste images in the 'images' folder to transform them.